tobi/cow-tree/README.md

 ## Overview

 The COW Tree Cloning Program is a C utility that creates a copy-on-write (COW) clone of a directory tree at a different mount location.
-It uses the `clonefile` system call to efficiently clone files and directories while preserving copy-on-write semantics.
-(OSX Only)
+It uses operating system native features like `clonefile` to efficiently clone files and directories while preserving copy-on-write semantics.
+This speeds up these opeations and saves diskspace.

 ## Usage